22 Employee Engagement Activities To Boost Team Morale

 21. Cultural celebrations

 Not sure where to start?
-Ask for employees to volunteer to be a part of a committee where they can choose what holidays and customs are celebrated.
+Ask employees to volunteer to be a part of a committee where they can choose what holidays and customs are celebrated.

 22. Using team communication software

 Get your team talking to each other and make it easy for them with a team messaging app.
 When you use scheduling software like When I Work, which includes team messaging, you can keep everything work-related all in one place.
 So your employees know exactly how to get in touch with you and each other.
-They’ll be more likely to engage because there’s no confusion about if they should text, call, or email.
+They’ll be more likely to engage because there’s no confusion about whether they should text, call, or email.

 Check out: 10 Best Team Communication Apps To Stay Connected